Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Discussion

-\paragraph{Broader impact.} This work advances computer vision by providing a biologically-plausible alternative to the increasingly popular, but non-biologically-based, transformer architectures~\cite{NIPS2017_3f5ee243, dosovitskiy2021an}.
-By simulating early visual processes, we narrow the gap between human and machine vision, fostering greater robustness while enhancing transparency and interpretability, besides a potential to reduce bias and enhance accessibility in underrepresented settings.
-Nevertheless, fully replicating human vision remains a challenge, requiring further research and more elaborate modeling.
-It is important to acknowledge that some of the foundational studies informing our study involved animal research.
-While these studies have contributed vastly to our understanding of the visual system, they also highlight the ethical considerations.
-In line with contemporary ethical standards, we recognize and underscore the importance of minimizing harm and using alternative methods whenever possible.
-This work illustrates how leveraging existing biological data can inform model development, potentially reducing reliance on new animal experiments.
+\paragraph{Broader impact.} This work advances computer vision by proposing a biologically grounded alternative to vision transformers~\cite{dosovitskiy2021an}.
+By simulating early vision, we bridge the gap between human and machine vision, improving robustness, transparency, and interpretability, with potential benefits for bias reduction and accessibility.
+Fully replicating human vision remains challenging and calls for further research.
+We acknowledge that some foundational insights stem from animal studies, emphasizing the ethical responsibility to minimize harm and favor alternative approaches.
+Leveraging existing biological data, as done here, may reduce reliance on new animal experimentation.